 In terms of protection, the RainSleeve does the job.
 The E-P5 was bone dry when I removed it from the sleeve after 20 minutes of shooting in moderately heavy rain.
 (We won’t go into my state of ‘wetness’ however!
 Ah, the sacrifices we make for photography.)

-You can find the RainSleeve at a reasonable price on Amazon.
+You can find the RainSleeve at a reasonable price online.
 Of course, if you’re looking for a cheap makeshift solution, you could probably make one of your own by cutting a hole in a plastic bag or shower cap, but it wouldn’t cover the length of your arm, wouldn’t have an adjustable tie at the end, and probably wouldn’t last very long.
 I personally consider a sleeve like this an essential investment for anyone living in a rain-prone country such as Wales.